I keep getting the question:

-There is a land that can be roamed for an eternity without ever seeing everything in which one can spend an entire life without ever leaving behind all its secrets ...
+There is a land where you can travel for an eternity without ever seeing everything, where you can spend a lifetime without ever leaving behind all its secrets... ...

 It never gets boring there!

-For me it would be much more boring to drive 10x to Mallorca and spend my vacation on the beach.
+It would be much more boring for me to go to Mallorca 10 times and spend my holidays on the beach.

 2. The Yukon River is over 3200 km long!

-Even if I would travel him 20 times, I still would not have seen everything.
-On every trip I find new things, huts, tributaries, rock formations, graves, weather conditions and so on....
+Even if I travelled it 20 times, I would not have seen everything.
+On every trip I find new things, huts, tributaries, rock formations, graves, weather conditions and so on...

-3. I'll will ride the Yukon River so many times, until I feel like it's enough!
+3. I'm going to run the Yukon River as many times as I can until I feel like I've had enough!

 I did not reach that point yet...

 Why not other rivers ?